nobilelucifero/saucy/README.md

 > Saucy please, just don't go chasing barbeques!

 ## Known issues
-* On IE10 makes a super funny "bouncy" effect.
-It's cute but now something I want at all.
+* IE10 makes a super funny "bouncy" effect.
+It's very cute but now something I want at all.
-* On Firefox renders slowy.
-I don't know what the problem is actually.
+* irefox seems to render slowy the demo.
+I don't know what's the problem about actually.
 Well...
 I probably know.
 These things need a lot of optimization.
 Also, I believe Snap.svg is still quite young for this.
 * On Mobile/Tablet works generally just fine.
-I didn't try Firefox OS or Window Mobile, but if you can, that would be super awesome!
+I didn't try Firefox OS or Window Mobile, but if you people can, that would be super awesome!
 * Sometimes the animation stops (100% sure if you change tab).
-I presume it's because of Tab's handling by the Browser or simply Snap.svg doesn't "revive" the loop.
-Maybe it's my fault.
+I presume it's because of Tab's handling by the Browser or simply Snap.svg doesn't "resurrect" the loop.
+Or, more probably, it's my fault.
 * Minor cache problems.

 ## Closing